Dtronix/NexNet/README.md

 - `CancellationToken` must be at the end of the argument list like standard conventions.

 ## Duplex Pipe Usage
-NexNet has built in handling of duplex pipes for sending and receiving of byte arrays.
-This is useful when you want to stream data for long periods of time or have a large amount of data you want to transmit such as a file.
-NexNet has a limitation of combined arguments passed at 65,535 bytes and when you want to send larger data, the NexusDuplexPipe is the method to facilitate this transmission.
+NexNet has a limitation where the total arguments passed can't exceed 65,535 bytes.
+To address this, NexNet comes with built-in handling for duplex pipes via the `NexusDuplexPipe` argument, allowing you to both send and receive byte arrays.
+This is especially handy for continuous data streaming or when dealing with large data, like files.
+If you need to send larger data, you should use the `NexusDuplexPipe` arguments to handle the transmission.

 ## Lifetimes
 New hub instances are created for each session that connects to the hub.
 The hub manages the communication between the client and the server and remains active for the duration of the session.
 Once the session ends, either due to client disconnection, error or session timeout, the hub instance is automatically disposed of by NexNet.

 Each session is assigned a unique hub instance, ensuring that data is not shared between different sessions.
 This design guarantees that each session is independently handled, providing a secure and efficient communication mechanism between the client and server.